If You’re Eating These Foods, Your Keto Diet Isn’t as Clean as You Think

 - These foods can all increase inflammation levels in the body, and in some cases even contain carcinogens.

-There’s actually a name for that: dirty keto.
-It’s a dark spin-off of the OG keto diet, and instead of focusing on consuming healthy fats like avocado and olive oil, it essentially allows for anything that fits within your daily allotment of carbs (usually around 20-50 grams).
+There’s actually a name for that way of eating: dirty keto.
+Instead of focusing on healthy fats like avocado and olive oil, it essentially allows for anything that fits within your daily allotment of carbs (usually around 20-50 grams).
 If the below foods are part of your ketogenic diet, then you’re not eating as clean as you think — and you’re definitely not eating Bulletproof.
 Keep reading to see which foods you should get rid of — and why.

 Download your free copy of the Keto Recipes for Beginners Cookbook & Cyclical Keto Meal Plan